 Currently, crashes on county roads and city streets, also known as off-system roads, account for over 40% of the fatalities in Georgia.
 The Georgia Department of Transportation (GDOT) is taking an active role in reducing the number of fatalities on Georgia’s Off-System Roads.
 This requires a significant investment in improving safety on these routes by both local governments and GDOT.

-In an effort to reduce the severity and frequency of crashes on off system routes, GDOT implemented the OSS program in 2005 in the State Traffic Operations Office.
-The OSS program is now administered by the Local Grants Office.
-As part of this program, funds are dispersed through the federal safety program in order to enhance safety on local routes through low-cost countermeasures such as striping and sign replacement as well as rumble strips and raised pavement marker installations.
+In an effort to reduce the severity and frequency of crashes on off system routes, GDOT implemented the OSS Program in 2005 in the State Traffic Operations Office.
+The OSS Program is now administered by the Local Grants Office, which lets the safety projects.
+Funding is through the federal safety program in order to enhance safety on local routes through low-cost countermeasures such as striping and sign replacement as well as rumble strips and raised pavement marker installations.
 All work must be completed within existing rights of way; no additional pavement may be added.

-If local governments are interested in receiving funds through the OSS program, they should, by January of the current fiscal year, contact the State Aid Coordinator for the district in which they are located.
+If local governments are interested in the OSS Program, please contact the State Aid Coordinator for the district in which you are located.

 Contacts